-DENTAL Problems
+DENTAL PROBLEMS

 Tooth decay in toddlers is most often caused by frequent consumption of foods or liquids containing simple sugars and sticky foods that leave a residue in the mouth and around the teeth.
-Prolonged bottlefeeding, particularly when a toddler is allowed to fall asleep with the bottle in the mouth, can be to blame and should be strongly discouraged.
+Prolonged bottle-feeding, particularly when a toddler is allowed to fall asleep with the bottle in the mouth, can be to blame and should be strongly discouraged.

 Saliva in the mouth helps protect against tooth decay.
 During sleep salivary flow and swallowing decline, making clearance of material in the mouth less frequent.
-Frequent eating (more than seven meals or snacks per day) is also associated with a raised risk of developing dental caries in toddlers9.
+Frequent eating (more than seven meals or snacks per day) is also associated with a raised risk of developing dental caries in toddlers.

 Erosion of tooth enamel is another dental problem seen in young children.
-This is caused by the frequent consumption of acidic foods and drinks such as fruit juice drinks, squashes and fizzy soft drinks.
-Pure fruit juice can also erode teeth and should therefore be well diluted when given to toddlers.
-Sweet food and drinks should be restricted to four eating occasions a day e.g. three meals and one snack10.
+This is caused by the frequent consumption of sweet acidic drinks such as fruit juices, squashes and fizzy soft drinks.
+Pure fruit juice erodes tooth enamel and is not recommended for toddlers.
+Sweet food and drinks should be restricted to four eating occasions a day e.g. three meals and no more than one snack.